ManojG1978/aks-training/README.md

 ## Lab 15: Monitoring and Alerts with Container Insights/Azure Monitor

 1) When we setup the cluster earlier in the lab, we had enabled Container Insights.
-If not, you can go to the Insights blade on the portal, for your AKS cluster and enable it.
+If not, you can go to the Insights blade on the portal for your AKS cluster and enable it.
 It might take 5-10 minutes for the data to show up.
 2) Review the Cluster, Nodes, Controllers, Containers and Deployment tabs respectively.
 3) For select pods (like Stress), select View Container logs from the right pane
 4) Play with filters and try reviews log records.
 You can create your own queries like below: